codem3up/test/UnitTestGuide.md

 ### Using NUnit

 The CWMasterTeacher project uses the NUnit framework.
 This guide will introduce you to the basics of NUnit.
 NUnit can be used for testing all .NET languages.
-You can visit [NUnit Wiki](https://github.com/nunit/docs/wiki) on github for more information on using NUnit.
+You can visit the [NUnit Wiki](https://github.com/nunit/docs/wiki) on github for more information on using NUnit.

 #### NUnit Attributes